Jiasheng1113/cyclistic-bike-share-analysis/README.md

 <img width="791" height="355" alt="Screenshot 2026-07-01 223830" src="https://github.com/user-attachments/assets/99fad4ae-f9ed-4a3e-8c95-a3627b1b32c5" />

+### 💡 Strategic Data Insights

+By analyzing the distribution and proportions of rides across temporal categories, two distinct user personas emerge:

+* **1. Annual Members dominate the Weekdays (Commuter Behavior):**
+  * On weekdays, the majority of the users is annual member as 70% of users are annual members in weekdays.
+  * **Insight:** Annual members rely on Cyclistic as a highly stable, daily utility—likely for commuting to work or university, or connecting to public transit routes during rush hours.

+* **2. Casual Riders dominate the Weekends (Leisure Behavior):**
+  * On weekends, the proportion of casual riders increases significantly that almost goes to 50% on weekends.
+  * **Insight:** Casual users view Cyclistic primarily as a leisure, recreation, or tourist activity.
+They utilize the bikes when they have free time rather than for structured routines.

+### 🔢 Supporting Data Metrics (Ride Length vs. User Type)
+To verify the leisure vs. commuter theories, the average trip duration was analyzed across both user segments:
+* **Annual Members:** Average ride duration is **13 minutes** (Short, fast, routine-driven).
+* **Casual Riders:** Average ride duration is **20 minutes** (Long, extended, leisure-driven).

+This data support confirms that casual riders keep the bikes out for twice as long as members, proving a recreational usage pattern.
+---

+### 🎯 Business Recommendations for Marketing Strategy
+Based on these insights, a standard "one-size-fits-all" marketing campaign will not work.
+To convert casual weekend riders into long-term annual members, the business should try:

+1. **Targeted Weekend Activation:** Introduce a "Weekend Commuter Pass" or digital marketing banners within the app during peak weekend hours, specifically highlighting how much money or time a user would save if they switched to an annual membership for their weekday travel.
+2. **Seasonal Work/Campus Campaigns:** Run conversion campaigns at the start of the typical work or school semesters, targeting casual riders who have a history of taking multiple weekend trips, positioning annual membership as the ultimate weekday commuting hack.

 ### 1. Visual Proof (Scatter Plot Matrix)
 When visualized side-by-side on the dashboard, the data points reveal two completely different stories: